History of WOLF

 • Networking - amongst at all levels internally and externally to nurture and support one another

-• Giveback - giving back to women and girls in local communities.
+• Giveback - giving back to others in local communities.

 Julie persevered and early into launching WOLF negotiated the exclusive rights to all WOLF intellectual property as well as the freedom to take WOLF to companies outside of Best Buy.
 Wolf Means Business is now engaged with companies in many industries creating financial and cultural growth.